jraymond96/ft_ls/README.md

 The principal difference of lot's of option are impact of order's display so i choose to used binary tree because when new element comming he was directly sorted like i want.

 * creation of Binary tree fonction with pointer of function for the if who determinated if the new element are the left or right son.
 * Use bit fields for saving flags than user ask me.
-Using this systeme is for me the worst because i can stock 8 boolean in int...
+Using this system is for me the worst because i can stock 8 boolean in int...

 ** My final graduate on this project is 107/100 **